 Indeed, BCI has the potential to revolutionize not just how we treat psychiatric conditions, but also how we think about them.
 For decades, mental illness has been modeled as a chemical imbalance, largely because we use chemical medications to treat it.
 Yet, this model of disease does not adequately explain when and why psychiatric and mood disorders arise.
 BCI may help us fill some of these critical knowledge gaps.
 Researchers have identified the relationship between patterns of brain activity and mood and in turn have demonstrated a mood state “decoder”.

 Our goal is to create a technology that helps clinicians obtain a more accurate map of what is happening in a depressed brain at a particular moment in time and a way to understand what the brain signal is telling us about mood.
 This will allow us to obtain a more objective assessment of mood over time to guide the course of treatment for a given patient.
-(Maryam Shanechi, research lead in the mood “decoder” study)
+(Maryam Shanechi, PhD, research lead in the mood “decoder” study)

 Up until now, the beneficiaries of BCI have been limited to the laboratory setting for patients with paralysis.
 Yet, as the technology continues to mature, and we learn from early users, a variety of new clinical applications will emerge.
 For instance, at Paradromics, we are developing the Connexus Direct Data Interface, a BCI which gathers data from an unprecedented number of neurons, offering neural recording with an incredible degree of precision.
 As such, it has the potential to help scientists and doctors better understand and treat a wide range of neurological and brain disorders.
 Indeed, BCI represents a powerful new tool that stands to transform brain medicine and, in the process, improve countless lives.